Rubus armeniacus: Taxonomy

+Both the scientific name and the species' origin have been the subject of much confusion, with much of the literature referring to it as either Rubus procerus or Rubus discolor, and often mistakenly citing its origin as western European.
+The Flora of North America, published in 2014, considers the taxonomy unsettled, and tentatively uses the older name Rubus bifrons, but this is now treated by the Plants of the World Online database as a separate, central European species.

+Ecology

 The fleshy growing cane tips contain the antifeedant compounds, 2-heptanol and methyl salicylate at higher concentrations than mature leaves.
 At the concentration found in the growing cane tips, 2-heptanol is a banana slug (Ariolimax columbianus) antifeedant.
 The lack of phytophagous insects observed on the growing cane tips is likely due to the presence of methyl salicylate.
 This compound is a known aphid repellant and has been shown to attract predators in response to insect herbivory.